cosmos/cosmos-sdk/docs/spec/crisis/02_messages.md

 This message checks the invariant provided, and if the invariant is broken it panics, halting the blockchain.
-If the invariant is broken, the constant fee is refunded to the message sender from the community pool, however if the invariant is not broken, the constant fee will not be refunded.
+If the invariant is broken, the constant fee is never deducted as the transaction is never committed to a block (equivalent to being refunded).
+However, if the invariant is not broken, the constant fee will not be refunded.

-This message should never fail if the invariant is broken, even if there are insufficient funds to refund the sender of the message.